udon-code-studios/vaidya-signal/README.md

 ## Questions

 - Do you the low of day candle sticks or the close of each day to look for lows?
+- Is it okay to use close values to calculate SMAs, EMAs, etc.?
+- Do you care about triggers where volume at L2 is not lower than it was at L1?